 Travel Planning Takes a Lot of Time

 It does and that’s absolutely true.
 It can be a headache.
-But just compare an hour or two of booking flights, routes, visas and hotels to the tedious, soul destroying monotony of heading to a place of work for 14 hours, 5 days a week.
+But just compare an hour or two of booking flights, routes, visas and hotels to the tedious, soul destroying monotony of heading to a place of work for 14 hours, 5 days a week while your kids are packed off elsewhere.
 There’s no contest.
-I’ve done it, I worked a high level hospital job and it sapped my soul.
+I’ve done it.
+I worked a high level hospital job and it sapped my soul.
 I would NEVER go back to working for somebody else.
 Travel planning really isn’t so bad when it’s done over a couple of beers on a hostel rooftop of an evening with your husband and/or kids.

 Diet and Fitness are Better

+Erin piled on a lot of weight on the road but has managed to shift it since stopping.
+The opposite is true for me.
 I feel so much better and healthier on the road, particularly in Asia or any country with a rice based diet and abundance of tofu.
 Freshly cooked Asian food is healthy and so delicious and light that the weight drops off me.
 Couple the better diet with greater physical activity and lugging a backpack around and I stay super fit for a woman my age.
 I wear a Fibit, I KNOW that I’m hitting my 10,000 steps almost every single day.
-I also run sometimes.
-You’ll know that my husband takes part in international Ironman events and my younger son in Ironkids.
+I also run sometimes, having 2 parents free from work schedules allows for more exercise time.
+You’ll maybe know that my husband takes part in international Ironman events and my younger son in Ironkids.
 There is no way that travel makes us in any way unfit or unhealthy.
 I’m prone to putting on weight, sure, but it happens in the west when we sit still for a month or two and eat crappy western food and thankfully that’s not so often.
-I also hate cooking, so travel for the double win here, a better, more delicious diet and I don’t have to shop, cook or wash up, obviously a huge time saver for me.
-I eat at a restaurant at least once every day on the road and love that.
-Menus are a wonderful thing, everyone gets what they want, my carnivores get meat, I get tofu, we order extra plates of greens or a couple of extra eggs making dietary requirements super easy to hit and we say no to pizza every night.
-Some countries make finding good food difficult, Malaysia can be that way, we don’t stay long if we don’t dig the food.
+I also hate cooking, so travel for the double win here, a better, more delicious diet and I don’t have to shop, cook or wash up.
+That’s obviously a huge time saver for me.
+I eat at a restaurant at least once every day on the road and love that freedom.
+Menus are a wonderful thing, everyone gets what they want.
+My carnivores get meat, I get tofu.
+We order extra plates of greens or a couple of extra eggs making dietary requirements super easy to hit and we say no to pizza every night.
+Some countries make finding good food difficult, Malaysia can be that way.
+We don’t stay long if we don’t dig the food.
+We also keep a watchful eye out for MSG and look for restaurants that don’t use it.

 If we are in training for an event or simply wanting to up our fitness, we’ll go somewhere perfect for that lifestyle in terms of clean air, less traffic, low or high temperatures and train whenever it suits us.
 We’ve recently joined Hash House Harriers so our fitness has also become social with my Ironkid and other Hash kids taking part too.